 The plugin Post SMTP allows us to send a test e-mail.
 So, send an e-mail to the e-mail address

 firstname.lastname@example.org.
 You’ll get a response with the information if your e-mail has been set correctly and what could be improved to increase your mail deliverability.
 If everything is OK, the reply e-mail will contain the following lines:

 There are several mail-related DNS records.
 Some of them increase mail deliverability and some don’t.

-E.g. if you plan to work with your mail on-line, you would need a web mail client for it.
+For example, if you plan to work with your mail online, you would need a web mail client for it.
 You would need a subdomain where this mail client will be available.
-E.g. mail.example.com.
+For example, mail.example.com.
 And you will need an A record added for such a subdomain at your DNS server.
 This record will be mail-related.
 But it does not influence your mail deliverability in any way.

 But you certainly need a PTR record.
 Please see this post for details.

 Please keep reading for more details on mail-related DNS/rDNS records.

 We’ll consider an MX record here only because it is mail-related.
 You do not need an MX record for sending mail.
 You need it for accepting mail only.
 So if you need only e-mail sending functionality, you don’t need to set this record.
 And can safely skip to the next section.

 To check if your mail domain (or main domain if you do not have a special mail subdomain set) already has an MX record set for it, run (on Linux or under Mac):